 Most businesses are familiar with buy-side due diligence, but the sell-side process is not as well known.
 This is a proactive way for sellers and advisors to present the business in the best possible light.
 This in turn can maximize the potential for a favorable price and uncover red flags before buyers see them.
 Though the process can feel overwhelming, it can protect a transaction from going south.

-Here are seven problematic factors that sell-side due diligence can reveal.
+Here are six problematic factors that sell-side due diligence can reveal.

 Weak Operational Data or Financial Systems

 The seller might use multiple data systems, an antiquated system, or worst of all, no system at all.
 Accessing detailed financials is going to be a buy-side due diligence team’s first priority.
 When sharing information with buyers, the information must be organized, and compiled in a manner that makes analysis easy.
 Sell-side due diligence allows the vetting of this information before the buy-side process begins.

 In smaller businesses, accounting may fill many roles.
 There may not be enough time or energy to respond to buyer due diligence requests without letting something else slide.
 During the sell-side process, the service provider is an arm of the seller’s organization, and can offer detailed analysis of financial trends, as well as supporting schedules.
 This allows the presentation of this information in the best possible light.

 Many sellers have a deep understanding of their businesses’ intricacies, but cannot succinctly articulate the financial information buyers seek.
 All buyers seek to prove their investment theories during due diligence.
 Sellers must be able to speak to this.

 The right sell-side process can dig into financial details to prepare sellers for financial conversations.